 Trauma.
 When children are traumatized, which can be as simple as getting hurt on the playground or as horrible as physical and emotional abuse, their little nervous systems , when already stressed, get locked into the body/mind, causing isolation, aggression, violence, frozenness, stomachaches, headaches and other more serious illnesses.
 Yoga is very soothing.
 It calms the nervous system, boosts immunity, harmonizes the self, helps children embody then move through difficult feelings, turns on the parasympathetic system, reduces ADD, and fosters cooperative environments.

 Anxiety.
 Anxiety can be caused by stress, competition, trauma, lack of sleep, over scheduling, too much homework, relationship issues at school, tests, family problems.
 There is an endless list.
 Yoga, especially the practices of creative visualization, meditation, slow breathing, and deep forward bends, can really help reduce anxiety and recondition the nervous system, allowing children to form their own inner connections and self empowerment.
+Anxiety is something that not only effects children, but people of any age.
+This is why many will turn to activities such as doing yoga, or even look to sites such as ilovegrowingmarijuana.com to find cannabis seeds that they can grow themselves, in order to relax themselves a little more and hopefully get rid of any anxious feelings.

 ADD/ADHD is the inability of children to stay focused, be comfortable in their surroundings, have ease in social situations, and have follow through with tasks.
 Yoga, because of its slow progressive methods to engage the entire being, teaches children how to regulate themselves, build an internal sense of rhythm and express their energy creatively.